-In October last year, it was announced that NHS nurse vacancies are expected to rise to more than 43,000.
-We know that nurses in the NHS are vital links in supporting our community; they not only help things to run smoothly throughout hospitals, but they also bring the empathy so many people need in times of struggle.
+In October last year, it was announced that NHS newly qualified nurse vacancies are expected to rise to more than 43,000.
+We know that nurses in the NHS are vital links in supporting our community; they not only help things to run smoothly throughout hospitals, but they also bring empathy to many people need in times of struggle.

-The numbers of vacancies alone are staggering and demonstrate a desperate need to recruit, so here is why you should consider a career in Nursing.
+The numbers of vacancies alone are staggering and demonstrate a desperate need to recruit newly qualified nurses, so here is why you should consider a career in nursing.

 If you always put others before yourself or regularly go out of your way to help others?
 You have the potential to become a great nurse.